vedant-2001/F_score_stats/README.md

+# F_score_strategy
-# F_score_strat - Read about the details of the trading strategy and implemented the same using python
+Read about the details of the trading strategy and implemented the same using python.
 Backtesting-still in progress